OneNeptune/CardioCarto/README.md

 ### Route Creation

 #### Feature
-Using Google Maps Javascript API users are able to draw their route by placing markers and receiving real-time rendering and feedback on their route's attributes.
+Using Google Maps JavaScript API users are able to draw their route by placing markers and receiving real-time rendering and feedback on their route's attributes.
 ![route-create]

 #### Implementation